Your Path to Residency in Panama: The Step-by-Step Guide

 The application process step by step

-Although each visa has its nuances, the general process for obtaining residency follows a clear and defined structure that you should be aware of.
+Although each visa has its nuances, the general process for obtaining residency follows a clear and defined structure.

 Why is Panamaway your best starting point?

 We are not a law firm.
-Our sole objective is to give you the clearest, most honest, and complete information so you can make the best decision, saving you time and avoiding costly mistakes.
+Our sole objective is to provide the clearest, most honest, and complete information so you can make the best decision, saving time and avoiding costly mistakes.

-• Roadmap, not a Direct Sale: We give you the complete map of the process.
+- Roadmap, not a Direct Sale: We provide the full map of the process.
 If you decide to proceed, we connect you with professionals from our trusted network.

-• Comprehensive Approach: We cover all angles, from the visa to the cost of living and importing your vehicle.
+- Comprehensive Approach: We cover all angles, from visas to cost of living and importing your vehicle (maximum 5 years old).

 Essential documents you will need